leeway64/promoting-human-rights-a-collection-of-organizations-I-support/README.md

 open doc/build/index.html
 ```

-`sphinx-build` will also build the project word cloud into the `doc/build/_images` folder.
+`sphinx-build` will also build the word cloud seen at the header of this page into the
+`doc/build/_images` folder.

 ## Third-party tools